 - Advising threatened populations of the emergency and apprising them of safety measures to be implemented. - Advising the Orange County OA of the emergency. - Identifying the need for mutual aid and requesting such through the Orange County OA. - Establishing an ICP with a Unified Command/IC as appropriate - Proclamation of a Local Emergency by local authorities. - Dissemination of accurate and timely emergency public information and warning to the public. - Evacuation and rescue operations. - Establishing evacuation routes and road closures - Facilitating return of evacuated individuals - Medical care operations. - Care and shelter operations, including establishing shelters. - Access and perimeter control. - Public health operations. - Restoration of vital services and utilities. - Participating in an after-action evaluation

-&lt;sup>4 City of Irvine Emergency Management Plan available at: https://legacy.cityofirvine.org/civica/filebank/blobdload.asp?BlobID=19676
+4 Available at: https://legacy.cityofirvine.org/civica/filebank/blobdload.asp?BlobID=34359

 2.2.3 City of Newport Beach